Green Distributed AI Training: Orchestrating Compute Across Renewable-Powered Micro Datacenters: Related Work

 \subsection{Energy-Aware Workload Management}

 Energy-aware computing and renewable-powered datacenters have been widely explored.
 Liu et al.~\cite{liu2012renewable} showed that aligning workload execution with on-site renewable generation can reduce non-renewable energy use by up to 60\% \emph{within a single wind-powered datacenter}.
 While Liu et al. focused on single-site optimization, the broader concept of migrating workloads across geographically distributed datacenters to exploit renewable availability was formalized by Akoush et al.~\cite{akoush2011free} as the ``Free Lunch'' architecture.
 More recently, Vergallo et al.~\cite{vergallo2024effectiveness} applied this ``Follow-the-Sun'' strategy specifically to AI workloads, demonstrating significant carbon reductions.
+Clemm et al.~\cite{clemm2025greening} survey the design space of green and net-zero networking, providing broader context for renewable-powered micro-datacenters.

 Our model advances this direction by analyzing when AI workloads can be \emph{migrated across sites} to exploit spatial and temporal variations in renewable availability.
 However, foundational studies typically assumed idealized migration capabilities.
 As noted in recent analysis~\cite{zhu2022_dcmg_smpc}, they ``do not consider the uncertainty in the predictions of renewable energy and workload computing demand''.
 This challenge is substantially more acute for micro-datacenters operating on curtailed energy, which exhibits strong intermittency compared to grid-connected hyperscale facilities.